Stop Motion Fabricator: Specializing in Scaled Set and Prop Design

 Quilt

 I sewed and rigged a quilt that was animated to emulate the breathing of the characters sleeping under it.
-I’m responsible for the construction, distering, and rigging of the quilt
+I’m responsible for the construction, distressing, and rigging of the quilt.

 I started by taking the pattern for the linework onto the fabric, then I sewed the fabric to a quilt backing to get the look of a quilt.
 The quilt was designed to be in a forced perspective, so the pattern got smaller as it was farther from the camera.

 To achieve the green color we wanted for the stars, I dyed a fabric to match the color script.
-Next I cut out all of the pecice to the star paterns.
-For the larger pieces, I cut them out slightly larger than the pattern, then folded over the extra and glued it to match the paper.
+Next, I cut out all of the pieces of the star patterns.
+For the larger pieces, I cut them out slightly larger than the pattern, then folded over the extra and glued it to match the pattern.
 This was to prevent fraying and keep the look of a real quilt.
-With the smaller pieces, I glued the edges with an antifray glue.
+With the smaller pieces, I glued the edges with an anti-fray glue.

-For there i placed all of the piace onto the quilt base and glued them in place.
+From there, I placed all of the pieces onto the quilt base and glued them in place.

-Then proceed to sew on all the pieces with a sewing machine.
+Then I sewed all the pieces onto the base with a sewing machine.

-After assessing the quilt, I distressed it in the washes of paint.
+After assembling the quilt, I distressed it with washes of paint.
 And I further weathered the quilt in camera as well.

 Quilt Rigging

-Before the quilt was a concept, I made a test quilt with wire rigging to develop a plan for the hero assets.
+Before the quilt was constructed, I made a test quilt with wire rigging to develop a plan for the hero assets.
 Through trial and error of animation tests, I created a rigging system that works with the animation style.

-I used 1/8″ wire with loops on the corners and other points where we want to have a strong contact with the quilt.
+I used 1/8″ wire with loops on the corners and other points where we wanted to have a strong contact with the quilt.
 This frame was completed with a triple twist of 28-gauge wire along the top edge where the puppets would be.
-This was to allow more flexibility for animation. and a grid of twisted 28-grade wire was placed in the middle of the quilt to control the movement of the motion.
+This was to allow more flexibility for animation.
+Also, a grid of twisted 28-grade wire was placed in the middle of the quilt to control the movement of the animation.

-For the perspective that was decided for the shot, the puppets’ heads were at an angle; they would have to be separated for the bodies, so the bodies were not used, and instead I made armatured foam arms to animate the qulit agents.
+For the perspective that was decided for the shot, the puppets’ heads were at an angle; they would have to be separated from the bodies, so the bodies were not used, and instead, I made armatured foam arms to animate the quilt against.

 Pillows

 I constructed 4 upholstery foam pillows with 1/8″ wire rigging so the pillows could be posable and anmiatable.
-I also made pillows cased with 28-gauge wire, lining the openings so the cases could also be posed.
-And I make a stand for the pillows to attach to.
+I also made pillowcases with 28-gauge wire, lining the openings so the cases could also be posed.
+And I made a stand for the pillows to attach to.

 Parallax Background Set